 Although Romney hasn't directly addressed exporting, he has talked at length about trade.
 As president, Romney would also support the Trans-Pacific Partnership -- which he reminds voters on his website was initially negotiated by George W. Bush.
 He would further attempt to reprise failed trade talks that would have created a free-trade zone throughout the Western Hemisphere.
 Previous efforts to create similarly styled free-trade area, which would have included 34 nations, broke down in 2005.

 Romney may look to tighten trade ties with other free-market-oriented societies as well.
-In his book, No Apology: Believe in America (St. Martin's Press, 2010), Romney wrote about forming a "Reagan Economic Zone," which he says would draw in other countries committed to free enterprise and free trade.
+In his book, (St. Martin's Press, 2010), Romney wrote about forming a "Reagan Economic Zone," which he says would draw in other countries committed to free enterprise and free trade.
 As an outspoken critic of China's trade practices, Romney offers the world's most populous country a tepid welcome to his Reagan Economic Zone.
 "Offering Beijing the possibility of participation will give China significant incentives to end its abusive commercial practices," according to Romney's campaign site.

 When it comes to taxing international companies, Romney takes a different stance than Obama.
 Romney would implement a territorial tax system, which would overturn the current system that requires U.S. businesses to pay income taxes, regardless of where revenues are generated.
 He says the move would encourage domestic investment of foreign profits.
 Currently, a company would need to pay U.S. taxes in order reinvest those funds in its U.S. operations.
 A territorial tax system would also, says Romney, make U.S. companies more competitive in the world market, as other countries including the U.K. and Japan have already adopted the practice.